 Security, Audit and Control Features SAP ERP, 4th Edition

 This publication updates the 2009 edition of this practical, how-to guide in the technical and risk management series.
 It enables assurance, security and risk professionals (both IT and non-IT) to evaluate risks and controls in existing ERP implementations and facilitates the design and building of better practice controls into system upgrades and enhancements.
-It is scheduled to be available in second quarter 2014.
+It is scheduled to be available in third quarter 2014.